Mabel May WARREN (1881-1970)

 Introduction to the Buckley Family

-The summary of the Buckley Family is taken from research compiled by Wendy Ganly, great-grand-daughter of Robert Darlington Buckley, Jnr. and Mabel May Warren.
+Some of the following information regarding the Buckley Family is taken from research compiled by Wendy Ganly, great-grand-daughter of Robert Darlington Buckley, Jnr. and Mabel May Warren.

 Robert Darlington Buckley was born around 1833 in Parknasilla, County Wicklow in Ireland, the son of Francis Buckley and Eliza Darlington.